AndyHeardApps/Networking/README.md

 This authorization is done by the `authorize` function, which accepts some `NetworkController` and uses it to build and return a type-erased `AnyRequest` with whatever authorization credentials that may be required.

 When a `NetworkController` encounters a `401 unauthorized` `HTTPStatusCode`, then it will ask for a reauthorization request from the `AuthorizationProvider` using the `makeReauthorizationRequest`.
-If one is returned, then reauthorization is automatically attempted before retrying the initial failed request.
+If one is returned, then reauthorization is attempted before retrying the initial failed request.

 **NOTE**: The reauthorization request must return `false` for `requiresAuthorization`.